SciML/NonlinearSolve.jl/docs/src/basics/faq.md

 directly specify the chunksize:

 ```@example type_unstable
-@code_warntype solve(prob, NewtonRaphson(; autodiff = AutoForwardDiff(; chunksize = 2)))
+@code_warntype solve(prob, NewtonRaphson(;
+    autodiff = AutoForwardDiff(; chunksize = NonlinearSolve.pickchunksize(prob.u0))))
 nothing # hide
 ```

 And boom!
 Type stable again.
-For selecting the chunksize the method is:

- 1. For small inputs `≤ 12` use `chunksize = <length of input>`
- 2. For larger inputs, use `chunksize = 12`

-In general, the chunksize should be `≤ length of input`.
+We always recommend picking the chunksize via [`NonlinearSolve.pickchunksize`](@ref), however, if you manually specify the chunksize, it must be `≤ length of input`.
 However, a very large chunksize can lead to excessive compilation times and slowdown.